xot/ElectraOne/README.md

 Note that large devices with many parameters may create a preset with several pages.

+### Racks

+When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1

+### VST or AU plugins

+VST or AU plugin parameters can also be managed, but this needs to be done in a slightly roundabout way in order to ensure the mappings are properly saved within Ableton.

+Depending on the plugin, *first* create an audio or instrument rack.
+Then add the plugin to the rack.
+To manage the parameters within the plugin, click on the expand (triangle down) button in the title bar of the plugin to expose the 'Configure' button.
+Click on it and follow the instructions to add plugin parameters to the configuration panel.
+To save this configuration, *save the enclosing rack configuration*: saving the plugin state itself *does not save the configuration of parameters*!
+You don't need to bother about the macros, although it might be useful to assign them such that the most important parameters of the plugin are mapped on a single preset page.

 ### Device preset dumps

 Constructed presets can be dumped, along with associated CC mapping information.
 This can be used for fine tuning the preset as it will be shown on the E1 (e.g. parameter layout, assignment over pages, colours, groups).
 The updated information can be added to ```Devices.py``` to turn it into a [preloaded preset](#preloaded-presets).